pooltogether/v4-client-js/DOCUMENTATION.md

 const user = new User(prizePool.prizePoolMetadata, signer, prizePool)
 ```

-### PrizeDistributor
+### PrizeDistributorV2

-A `PrizeDistributor` is what handles prizes.
+A `PrizeDistributorV2` is what handles prizes.
 It is used to determine the current draw, check for prizes & claiming prizes.
 For write capabilities, pass a Signer when creating an instance.

 ```js
 const prizeDistributor = PrizePoolNetwork.getPrizeDistributor(1, '0xabc123')